 Our kids achieve amazing things every day and we take enormous pride in celebrating their outstanding success.

-Each year, Novita presents a number of clients with awards to acknowledge their extraordinary achievements.
+Each year, we present a number of our Novita kids and young people with awards to acknowledge their extraordinary achievements.

 The President’s Achievement Award is presented to a Novita client who lives with physical disability and has made outstanding progress in their rehabilitation.

 19 year old Alyssa, who lives with cerebral palsy, has worked diligently with her Novita physiotherapist over the past year to achieve some specific mobility goals that have changed her day-to-day life.